Stoxum/casinocoin-dev-portal/content/reference-ledger-format.md

 * The AccountID from the `TakerPaysIssuer`
 * The AccountID from the `TakerGetsIssuer`

-The lower 64 bits of an Offer Directory's ID represent the TakerPays amount divided by TakerGets amount from the offer(s) in that directory as a 64-bit number in the CSC Ledger's internal amount format.
+The lower 64 bits of an Offer Directory's ID represent the TakerPays amount divided by TakerGets amount from the offer(s) in that directory as a 64-bit number in the STM Ledger's internal amount format.

 **If the DirectoryNode is not the first page in the Directory** (regardless of whether it is an Owner Directory or an Offer Directory), then it has an ID that is the [SHA-512Half](#sha512half) of the following values put together: